core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 This approach can be used only if the default, forward message flow of EDHOC is used, i.e., when the client acts as Initiator and the server acts as Responder.
 That is, it cannot be used in the case with reversed roles as per the reverse message flow of EDHOC.

-When running the purely-sequential flow of {{overview}}, the client has all the information to derive the OSCORE Security Context already after receiving EDHOC message_2 and before sending EDHOC message_3.
+When running the sequential flow of {{overview}}, the client has all the information to derive the OSCORE Security Context already after receiving EDHOC message_2 and before sending EDHOC message_3.

 Hence, the client can potentially send both EDHOC message_3 and the subsequent OSCORE Request at the same time.
 On a semantic level, this requires sending two REST requests at once, as in {{fig-combined}}.